FROM BOROBUDUR TO PRAMBANAN IN ONE DAY BY BIKE!

 Area: > 2,500 square meters

-The temple is located on the island of Java, just over 40 km northwest of the city of Yogyakarta.
+Borobudur Temple is located on the island of Java, just over 40 km northwest of the city of Yogyakarta.

 Since access is limited, we recommend that you purchase tickets in advance through the official online site found at this link.